jes/pngcam/README.md

 # Contact

-Pngcam is by James Stanley.
+Pngcam is a program by James Stanley.
 You can email me at james@incoherency.co.uk or read my blog at https://incoherency.co.uk/